Transfer Student FAQs

 - Can I transfer even if I am not yet sure about what major to select?

 Yes!
 Students still unsure about a major can transfer as an undeclared major.
-Contact the Transfer Center for referrals to resources and departments that will help you define your major and career choices.
+Contact the Office of Transfer Student Programming at TSP@morgan.edu for referrals to resources and departments that will help you define your major and career choices.

 - Can transfer students be admitted to the Honor's Program?